-There are lots of tablet and smartphone apps for children with autism spectrum disorder (ASD) and their parents.
+There are lots of tablet and smartphone apps for autistic children and their parents.
 Most teach social, motor, communication, academic, play and daily living skills.
-Some apps help you find information and learn about supporting your child with ASD.
+Some apps help you find information and learn about supporting your child.

 You can also ask the professionals who work with your child to help you choose apps and show you how to use them.

 - getting their attention – this can make it easier to teach your child new skills

 - letting them explore ideas, create things, complete tasks and learn through trial and error

 - letting them practise new skills more often and consistently – for example, matching and sorting shapes